-The CIR exam is held at our offices in London (30 Coleman Street, London EC2R 5AL).
+The CIR exam is usually held at our offices in London (30 Coleman Street, EC2R 5AL).
+However, we are able to offer candidates the opportunity of sitting the exam online, in light of the current climate and COVID-19 restrictions.

 If you are based outside the UK and are studying for the CIR / ICIR it may be possible for you to sit the exam through the British Council at their offices in your country.
 Any additional administration fees associated with sitting the exam will need to be paid locally by the candidate prior to sitting the exam.
+We can also offer online exams (see above).